artur-simon/mini-project-product-api/README.md

 `dotnet restore`

-execute a migration command using in the project folder
+edit .appsetings' ConnectionStrings to reflect the local MSSQL, execute a migration command in the project folder

 `dotnet ef database update`